MAdriaansens/Phylogeny_of_CPA/Step3_Tree_generation/README.md

 1) Generation of annotation file
 2) Relative Evolutionary Distance normalization of the tree and inference of clades.

+**Annotation file.**
+An annotation file is generated using hmmalign of several secondary domains associated with CPA.
+The HMMalign output is then filtered and all data is compiled by the Annotation_of_tree.py script.

 **RED normalization**
 _Input for this is just the tree file itself._